The ranch on which I hang my hat, though short on most the frills,

 I am a bright yellow colour, with a lustre some would die for

-Keeping me in condition, would never become a chore
+Keeping me in good condition, would never become a chore

-If you really wanted too, you can put me in your mouth
+If you really wanted to, you can put me in your mouth

 I can even adorn your body parts, North, West, East and South…